Skip to main content

 The Role of Oxidative Stress

 Chronic activation of the HPA axis is metabolically demanding and generates a significant amount of cellular waste products known as Reactive Oxygen Species (ROS).
-When ROS production outpaces the body’s antioxidant defenses, a state of occurs.
+When ROS production outpaces the body’s antioxidant defenses, a state of oxidative stress occurs.
 The ovary is particularly vulnerable to oxidative damage.

 The process of steroidogenesis itself involves high metabolic activity, and the lipids that form the backbone of steroid hormones, such as cholesterol, are prime targets for ROS attack.
 Oxidative stress can damage the mitochondria within ovarian cells, impairing the energy supply needed for hormone synthesis.